emapop/giphy-search-app/README.md

 -Mobile Responsivness for phones, tablets, laptops\
 -The Ability to store the search in Local Storage.

+#The aspect of the site

+There are some images of the web app in the ./public folder showing\
+responsivness both on phone and on bigger screens.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).